yorkrobotlab/yrk/docs/userguide.rst

 ^^^^^^^^^^^^

 The YRK can be powered by any standard 12V power supply with a 2.1mm DC jack (centre positive) and 3A or greater current rating.
 Using a tethered power supply such as this is strongly recommended to be used as much as possible to preserve battery life if motion of the robot is not required.
+Do not connect a power supply when the battery is connected and vice-versa *(shutdown between changing power sources by pressing the power button)*.

 Battery